dcbell/ps-snipetransfer/README.md

 ## Quickstart

-1. Create a folder ps-snipetransfer in your module path.
+1. Download the ps-snipetransfer folder into your module path.
 For instance, C:\Program Files\WindowsPowerShell\Modules\ps-snipetransfer.
-2. Store the ps-snipetransfer.psm1 inside that folder.
-3. In powershell, run `Import-Module PS-SnipeTransfer`
+2. In powershell, run `Import-Module PS-SnipeTransfer`
-4. Run the initialization cmdlet to collect your connection info: `Initialize-SnipeConnection`
+3. Run the initialization cmdlet to collect your connection info: `Initialize-SnipeConnection`
-5. Provide your URL and API Personal Access Token (<https://snipe-it.readme.io/reference/generating-api-tokens>)
+4. Provide your URL and API Personal Access Token (<https://snipe-it.readme.io/reference/generating-api-tokens>)
-6. Run the cmdlets as needed.
+5. Run the cmdlets as needed.
 See examples below.

 ## Available Cmdlets